 3.1.
 Creating direct revenue

-Businesses need to determine the role of the website in its revenue performance.
-If the eCommerce website platform is the place that brings direct revenue to the company, is the middleman place to buy and sell products or services, or both, you need to invest a lot in the website.
+Businesses need to determine the role of the website in their revenue performance.
+If the eCommerce website platform is the place that brings direct revenue to the company, is the middleman place to buy and sell products or services, or both, you need to invest a lot on the website.

-If the business can consider all the features that the website needs right from the start and see what features can be developed in the future, the choice of eCommerce platform for the website will not. must be a difficult issue.
+If the business can consider all the features that the website needs right from the start and see what features can be developed in the future, the choice of an eCommerce platform for the website will not be a difficult issue.

 3.2.
 A channel to reach customers